materials-discovery/Tutorials/aristotle_howto.md

 ## How to connect to Aristotle from your PC/MAC/LINUX machine

 for the most up to date information, see the official documentation on [UCL-IDS website](https://www.rc.ucl.ac.uk/docs/howto/).
-An excerpt is below, but always refer or at least check the official docs.
+An example is below, but always refer or at least check the official docs.

 ## If you are using a Linux / Unix / Mac OS X / Windows 10 or 11